 We know how to hold negligent and abusive institutions responsible for the harm they’ve caused.
 Our lawyers have extensive experience negotiating and litigating these complex cases, and we have helped countless families find justice.

 Call today at (727) 451-6900 or click to contact us online to schedule your free legal case evaluation and consultation.

 Assisted Living Abuse in Florida

 According to the National Institute of Justice, U.S. Department of Justice, an estimated 39,100 Assisted Living settings exist in the United States, with about 971,900 beds, providing services to 733,300 persons every day.

-While assisted living facilities differ from nursing homes, assisted living residents may still be victim to abuse.
-It is important for assisted living residents and their family members to be aware of what goes on in an assisted living facility.
-In cases of assisted living abuse, residents and their families should seek an assisted living abuse lawyer as soon as possible.
+While assisted living facilities differ from nursing homes, assisted living residents may still be victims of abuse.
+Assisted living residents and their family members need to know what goes on in an assisted living facility.
+In cases of assisted living abuse, residents and their families should seek a Florida assisted living abuse lawyer as soon as possible.

 Types of Assisted Living Abuse